ceford/cefjdemos-data-jdm-help-en/articles/glossary/glossary.md

 ## Language

-Languages are perhaps the most basic and critical
+Languages are perhaps the most basic and critical extension type.
-<a href="https://docs.joomla.org/Extensions" class="mw-redirect"
-title="Extensions">extension</a> type.
 Languages are packaged as either a core language pack or an extension language pack.
-These packages consist of INI files which contain key/value pairs.
-These key/value pairs provide the translation of static text strings within Joomla! source code.
+These packages consist of INI files which contain key/value pairs to provide the translation of static text strings within Joomla! source code.
 This allows both the Joomla! core and third party components and modules to be internationalised.
 Core language packs also include an XML meta file describing the language and providing information about the fonts to use for PDF content generation.

 ## Menu

-In Joomla!, a **Menu** is a set of **menu items** used for website navigation.
-Each menu item defines an URL to a page on your site, and holds settings that control the contents (articles, category(ies) lists, tagged items, etc) and style (module(s), layout) of that page.
+In Joomla!, a **Menu** is a modules containing a set of **menu items** used for navigation.
+Each menu item defines a URL to a page on the site.
+It holds settings that control the display of page content and style.

-**Creating
-menus**
-is rather simple.
-From the Admin Menu, in the backend of your Joomla! site, you choose: **Menus \> Menu Manager \> Add New Menu**.
-On the opened to you **Menu Manager: Add Menu** page enter your menu title into the "Title \*" field (mandatory), your menu type into the "Menu type \*" field (mandatory) and, if you wish, your menu brief description into the "Description" field (optional).
-After that you can start **[adding new menu items](https://docs.joomla.org/Adding_a_new_menu_item "Special:MyLanguage/Adding a new menu item")** to this new menu.

-Any website can have more than one menu.

 ## Model-View-Controller